 - 15% of people aged 15+ worldwide are illiterate.

 - 25% (12 million adults), 1 in 4 people in the U.K., cannot complete basic online tasks.

 Why make life more difficult than it already is?

-For more information on these issues read our paper Information on Different Categories of People for Graphic Communication, Website and Information Designers Including Free Reusable infographic researched, written and illustrated by us.
-There is also a freely reusable infographic summarising all the statistics which you can use copyright free, to share on social media or use on website accessibility statements.
+For more information read our paper Information on Different Categories of People for Graphic Communication, Website and Information Designers Including Free Reusable Infographic.
+There is also a freely reusable infographic summarising all the statistics that you can use copyright free, to share on social media or use on website accessibility statements.

 How to zoom-in to text and graphics on this website

 Visit our Increase Size of Information and Customise webpage to find out how.